-Welcome to Friday Fictioneers, when writers from around the world post 100-word stories based on a photo prompt provided on Rochelle Wisoff-Fields’ blog.
-This week’s photo is by Randy Mazie.
-Thank you, Randy!
+Welcome to Friday Fictioneers, where every story is a surprise.
+Each week, writers from around the world post 100-word stories based on a photo prompt provided by author Rochelle Wisoff-Fields.
+Visit her site for more information on the Fictioneers.

 by Jan Brown